Fort Worth Texans: History

 Beginning play in 1967, the Fort Worth Wings were known to be a "powerhouse."
 The new Wings were led by Rick McCann who scored 71 points and helped propel the Wings into the playoffs.
 They eventually lost in the finals.
 They continued to remain competitive in the following seasons, only missing the playoffs once between 1968 and 1974.
 In 1972, the Wings shared roster spots on the team with the St. Louis Blues due to money constraints and finally disbanded the following season.
 However, a new club bought the rights to the team and from 1973 to 1978 they were a farm team of the New York Islanders (with some players held for Minnesota and Los Angeles).
 They won the Adams cup in 1978 with the help of Richie Hansen and future NHLer Gary Smith.
 The team was again sold to the late Dick Andersen in 1979 to 1982, becoming a farm team of the Colorado Rockies.
 After the 1981–82 season, the Texans, along with the Dallas Black Hawks and Oklahoma City Stars, left the Central Hockey League.
 Seeing as these were the most popular teams, the move greatly affected overall attendance and the league folded after the 1983–84 season.
 The Texans were the only professional team to beat the 1980 USA Hockey "Miracle on Ice" Olympic team twice during the Pre-Olympic tour, winning on Jan 16, 1980, 4–3 at a sold-out Will Rogers Coliseum and then 5–3 nine days later at the Met Center in Bloomington, Minnesota.
 All the CHL teams played a round-robin with the Olympic team that season, with one game at home and one game in Bloomington.
 The games against the USA hockey team were very important to the CHL teams as they counted in the standings.
 The USA Olympic team finished 14–3–1 against the CHL teams.
 The Texans surprisingly finished 37–34–3 and reached the finals of the 1979–80 Adams Cup, losing in seven games to the Salt Lake City Golden Eagles.

-In popular culture

-The "Rock and Roll" song (the actual name of the song is "Rock and Roll Part 2"), also known as "The Hey Song", a song performed by British glam rocker Gary Glitter that was released in 1972 as a single and on the album Glitter, was played in the late 1970s when the Texans came onto the ice at the start of every period.
-It was also used by the Colorado Rockies and became their theme song, before it later spread around the country.

-One game featured, as part of their intermission entertainment, a short exhibition hockey game between girls from the Dallas Playboy club and airmen stationed at Carswell Air Force Base in Fort Worth.
-The Airmen shared the ice with the Texans for a practice in the week leading up to the game.
-A team of local college players helped the girls.
-They advertised in the local papers with the slogan "War on Ice".